gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/ddnet.md

 no score or time limit in this type of game, or at least it does not matter.

-Please notice that while being a blocker is expected in the blocker gametype, the same does **not** apply to [#DDNet gametypes](#DDNet_gametypes "#DDNet gametypes"){.wikilink} -- in this last case it is rude and you most likely will be banned by vote of others.
+Please notice that while being a blocker is expected in the blocker gametype, the same does **not** apply to [#DDNet gametypes](#DDNet_gametypes "wikilink") -- in this last case it is rude and you most likely will be banned by vote of others.

 #### FNG-like gametypes {#fng_like_gametypes}